Girls Education

 Improve funding for education and remove financial obstacles to enrolling in school.
 In many of the world’s poorest countries, families must pay for school fees, uniforms, and books, preventing low-income students from attending.
 Free universal education for every child should be prioritized through high school.
 Education programs can reach needy students and families through exemptions from fees and materials, scholarships, or conditional cash transfers.

-• Pass legislation supporting universal education and protecting girls from discrimination in schools.
-As of 2021, at least 106 nation-states had ratified the UNESCO Convention Against Discrimination in Education, which requires free and compulsory primary education, and secondary education to be available and accessible to all.
+- Pass legislation supporting universal education and protecting girls from discrimination in schools.
+As of 2021, at least 106 nation-states had ratified the UNESCO Convention Against Discrimination in Education, which requires free and compulsory primary education as well as secondary education to be available and accessible to all.
 Despite these aspirations, a 2020 report on inclusion and education showed that only about half of all nations had passed laws focusing on gender equality in schools.

 Adopt gender-sensitive policies that get at the underlying barriers to equal education.
 These should include efforts to improve infrastructure issues such as transportation, technology, and sanitation, as well as addressing common obstacles such as gender-based violence, bullying, and discrimination.
 Culturally appropriate, targeted campaigns related to preventing child marriage, voluntary family planning, increasing recruitment of female teachers, and closing the gender gap in the labor market can greatly support girls’ education efforts.